LogixSama/TodoList/README.md

 # TodoList
-A same Todo list to track your daily tasks
+A simple Todo list to track your daily tasks